kaitab/dndrag/README.md

 The write-up for this project is available [here](https://docs.google.com/document/d/1yjx_pmMzjqeuZ7DQKZvf2xI7dy_k_q-Pjh43KIv4e-U/edit?usp=sharing)

 <h2>Build/Run</h2>
+Since we use Google Gemini as the main react agent through LangChain, the app requires a Gemini API key, either as an environment variable named `GOOGLE_API_KEY` or entered through the console upon running the app.

-The code can be run py installing the python package from the project root directory (`pip install .`) and then running run.py, or it can be built/run as a docker image/
+The code can be run py installing the python package from the project root directory (`pip install .`) and then running `run.py` This is the recommended way, since it is easier to enter your own API token from the console, but it can also be built/run as a docker image

 To build the image, run: